CascadeSTEAM/cascadesteam.github.io/index.md

 ## Events

 *Free.
 Open to everyone.
 All are welcome.
 Family friendly.
-Bring your friends!* See our [Meetup Page](https://meetup.com/cascadesteam) for all scheduled events and program activities.
+Bring your friends.* See our [Meetup Page](https://meetup.com/cascadesteam) for all scheduled events.

 ## Community Hub